dboles0/Trie-AutoComplete/README.md

 # Trie-AutoComplete
-Python implementation of a Trie, saving node info to next in Dict
+Python implementation of a Trie, saving node info to next in Dict.

 #### Funcitons:
 <ul>